shadowmint/unity-n-events/README.md

 Basic usage of this module revolves around the three core classes:

-- `Events` is a generic event handler.
+- `EventHandler` is a generic event handler.
 - `Timer` is a suspendable replacement for Time for tests and gameplay.
 - `Actions` is a high level interface for running and dispatching actions.